Stunning Coastal Photography in this Perfect Medieval Village

 Every year the village celebrates the Festa dei Pirati, re-enacting the famous Saracen raids of hundreds of years ago.
 This is a floating festival that takes place during the summer months.

-Most of these vineyards are owned by local families who still grow the grape and make small batches of wine for themselves and the village.
+Most of these vineyards are owned by local families, and although wine production has become less in the past decade, there are still families who still grow the grape and make small batches of wine for themselves and the village.
+Olive oil is also produced here.

 The town of Vernazza has around 1000 or so inhabitants and approximately 850,000 visitors a year.
 A car-free village Vernazza only allows vehicles to enter is on Tuesday morning for the market that is the highlight of the week for both tourists and locals.

-In 2012 Vernazza was near the epicenter of an earthquake that caused massive landslides and the town was devastated.
+For a town that has had to defend itself since the 11th century, it was shocking to see the damage caused by a 2012 earthquake.
+Vernazza was near the epicenter of the earthquake that caused massive landslides.
 The stone streets and centuries-old architecture were left buried in mud.

 Thankfully this UNESCO village came together and rebuilt the town with an emphasis on sustainability and created an organization to overcome not only the ravages of the earthquake but to develop Vernazza as a sustainable tourism destination.